ihmeuw/pseudopeople/docs/source/input_data/index.rst

 Validating the simulated population data
 ----------------------------------------

-The following table provides the SHA-256 checksum for the larger-scale input data zip files:
+The following table provides the SHA-256 checksum for the larger-scale simulated population zip files:

 .. list-table:: SHA-256 checksums
   :header-rows: 1